A multistate approach to disability insurance reserving with information delays: Estimation

+The data structure in~\citet{Buchardt.etal:2023b} consists of events that are reported with a delay and which may be confirmed or annulled upon adjudication.
+Their proposed estimation algorithm is a two-step procedure, where the first step is to estimate the adjudication probabilities and the reporting delay distribution, and the second step uses these to estimate the valid time hazards while correcting for contamination.
+Due to the assumed model for $\mathcal{Z}$, the adjudication probability $\mathbb{P}(X_{G_t} = (G_t,Z^{(3)}_t,W_t) \mid \mathcal{F}_t^\mathcal{Z})$ can be calculated as an absorption probability for a suitable multistate model as in~\citet{Buchardt.etal:2023b}.
+We henceforth refer to the transition hazards in the adjudication multistate model as adjudication hazards.
+Furthermore, estimating the IBNR-factor is equivalent to estimating the disability reporting delay distribution since

+Imposing a parametric model for all three model elements hence results in an estimation problem that can be handled using~\citet{Buchardt.etal:2023b}.
+More details are given in Appendix~\ref{sec:EstimationAppendix}.

-We recognize our data structure as a special case of the one in~\citet{Buchardt.etal:2023b}, which consists of events that are reported with a delay and which may be confirmed or annulled upon adjudication.
-Our estimators also conform with their proposed estimators.
-Note however that our estimator $\hat{\theta}_n$ corresponds to their so-called \textit{Poisson approximation} rather than the full estimator described in Section 3.3 of~\citet{Buchardt.etal:2023b}.
-The approximation has the advantage of being simpler to implement as well as allowing one to estimate the different valid time hazards separately.
-Because the data employed in the data application outlined in Section~\ref{sec:application} only contains deaths recorded during the adjudication period, it is also not possible to run the full estimation procedure of~\citet{Buchardt.etal:2023b}.
+The estimator of the valid time hazards described in Appendix~\ref{sec:EstimationAppendix} and employed in the data application outlined in Section~\ref{sec:application} corresponds to the \textit{Poisson approximation} from~\citet{Buchardt.etal:2023b} rather than the full estimator described in Section 3.3 of that paper.
+The approximation has the advantage of being simpler to implement and allowing one to estimate the different valid time hazards separately.
+Because the data employed in Section~\ref{sec:application} only contains deaths recorded during the adjudication period, it is not possible to run the full estimation procedure of~\citet{Buchardt.etal:2023b}.
 The mortality rates are nevertheless needed in order to calculate the reserves in the data application, so in Section~\ref{sec:application} we employ the hazards given in Table~\ref{table:deathHazards} which are inspired by those published by the Danish Financial Supervisory Authority (FSA).
-The Poisson approximation introduces bias that does not vanish asymptotically, but which is small when the hazards are small or when reporting delays are short, see Section 3.3 of~\citet{Buchardt.etal:2023b} or Section B.2 of their supplementary material.
-Denote by $B_n = \hat{\theta}_n-\hat{\theta}^{\textnormal{full}}_n$ the approximation bias, where $\hat{\theta}^{\textnormal{full}}_n$ is the estimator based on the full procedure.
-We use $\overset{\textnormal{a}}{\sim}$ to denote asymptotic distribution.
-The asymptotic properties of the estimators are given in Proposition~\ref{prop:asymp}.